 The Clinical Neurophysiology Technology program is an Associate in Applied Science (AAS) degree that consists of 81 credits and is 24-months in length.
 Upon completion of the degree, Mayo will also award a Certificate of Completion.
-Graduates are eligible to take professional certification examinations given by the American Board of Registration of Electroencephalographic and Evoked

-Potential Technologists (ABRET), American Association of Electrodiagnostic Technologists (AAET), American Board of Electrodiagnostic Medicine (ABEM)) and the Board of Registered Polysomnographic Technologists (BRPT).
+Graduates are eligible to take professional certification examinations given by Neurodiagnostic Credentialing and Accreditation (ABRET), American Association of Electrodiagnostic Technologists (AAET), American Board of Electrodiagnostic Medicine (ABEM)) and the Board of Registered Polysomnographic Technologists (BRPT).
 Students are required to take EEG examination Part 1 prior to graduation.